bufbuild/buf/README.md

 ### The Buf Schema Registry

-The Buf Schema Registry is a powerful hosted SaaS platform to serve as your organization’s source of truth for your Protobuf APIs, built around the primitive of Protobuf Modules.
+The [Buf Schema Registry][bsr] (BSR) is a hosted SaaS platform that serves as your organization's source of truth for Protobuf APIs, built around the primitive of Protobuf Modules.
 We’re introducing the concept of Protobuf Modules to enable the BSR to manage a group of Protobuf files together, similar to a Go Module.

-Initially, the BSR offers these key features:
+The BSR offers these key features:

 - **Centrally managed dependencies**: Resolve diamond dependency issues caused by haphazard versioning, even with external repository dependants.